-- Narrow drainage channels (canaliculi) – An eye doctor will use a probe to make the drainage wider, if it’s not completely blocked yet.
+- Narrow drainage channels (canaliculi) – An eye doctor will use a probe to make the drainage wider if it’s not entirely blocked yet.
 If it is, an operation may be necessary.

-- Trichiasis – When eyelashes are growing inward, an eye doctor will remove them.
+- Trichiasis – When eyelashes grow inward, an eye doctor removes them.